JeremiahM18/LightsOut/README.md

 Jeremiah McDonald

-A button to turn all the lights off Method on li
+1. A button to turn all the lights off

+2. A button to randomize the lights is Method on li